What's on this page?

-- If originally you only applied for one course for the reduced fee of £13, you'll have to pay the additional £11 to be able to apply to more courses.
+- If originally you only applied for one course for the reduced fee of £20, you'll have to pay the additional £6 to apply to more courses.

-You only have five 24 hour periods (including weekends) within this time to use it, starting from when your conditional firm (CF) offer changes to unconditional firm (UF), or on A level publication day – whichever is the later.
-If your offer goes UF less than five days before 31 August, you'll only have whatever time is left between then and 1 September (2021 dates to be confirmed).
+You only have five 24-hour periods (including weekends) within this time to use it, starting from when your conditional firm (CF) offer changes to unconditional firm (UF), or on A level publication day – whichever is the later.
+If your offer goes UF less than five days before 1 September, you'll only have whatever time is left between then and 1 September (2021 dates to be confirmed).